 There's something rather fascinating about lots of dots.
-Kids love connect the dots, stamping dots, counting them, connecting them, etc. My kids even love doing giant dot to dots on the floor!
+Kids love connect the dots, stamping dots, counting them, coloring them, etc. My kids even love doing giant dot to dots on the floor!
 Dots are lots of fun to incorporate into children's art projects, and why not read a few dot books, while you're at it?

 Making Art with Dots: